jsattler/go-comdirect/README.md

 ===
 This project provides a client library to interact with the comdirect REST API.
 The library is written in golang.

+> The library is unstable at the moment and will change frequently until version 1.0.0 is released.

 Install
 ---
 To use the client within your application simply run